luminovang/documentation/utils/queue.md

 ## Overview

-Luminova&#039;s queue class is a flexible and efficient solution for managing asynchronous tasks in (FIFO) order.
+Luminova's queue class is a flexible and efficient solution for managing asynchronous tasks in (FIFO) order.

 ***